YPF GA Recruitment FAQ

 • Certificate of Apprenticeship Completion issued by Youth Policy Forum (YPF) with its official seal

-• Competence in both Bangla and English
+• Proficient in both Bangla and English

-• Critical/analytical reasoning skills
+• Strong critical/analytical reasoning skills

-• Verbal and written communication skills
+• Excellent verbal and written communication skills

-• Microsoft Office (Word, Excel and PowerPoint) as well as Google Suite (Sheets, Docs and Forms
+• Microsoft Office (Word, Excel and PowerPoint) as well as Google Suite (Sheets, Docs and Forms)

 • Conducting literature reviews and other secondary research